Symphony No. 64 (Haydn): Movements

-The opening of the first movement begins with two lyrical measures played pianissimo followed by a tutti outburst of four chords which is the reverse-order of the declamatory question/lyrical answer openings that Haydn had used in recent symphonies such as numbers 44, 46 and 65.
-A wealth of transitional material follows before the second theme arrives in the dominant, colorfully scored for violins and violas played in octaves.
-High horn parts add brilliant color throughout the movement.
+The opening of the first movement begins with two lyrical measures played pianissimo followed by a tutti outburst of four chords which is the reverse order of the declamatory question/lyrical answer openings that Haydn had used in recent symphonies such as nos.
+44, 46 and 65.
+A wealth of transitional material follows before the second theme arrives in the dominant key, colorfully scored for violins and violas played in octaves.
+High horn parts add brilliant color appear throughout the movement.

 The Largo as so often in this period has muted strings.
 Its broad melody is punctuated by frequent short pauses, demonstrating an understated pleading and yearning quality which is so typical of Haydn.
 We are tricked into thinking the movement is for strings alone until the wind instruments interject powerfully half way through.
 The end of the movement is particularly effective with the first horn right at the bottom of its register and the second horn taking the melody from the violins.
-The mood changes to light and cheerful for the minuet and trio, while the final Presto is in the form of a Rondo.
+The mood changes to light and cheerful for the minuet and trio, while the final Presto is in the form of a rondo.